-More recently, in 2002, under an order from the EPA, a consortium of present and former landowners of the coal gasification site conducted an Expanded Site Investigation (ESI) study of the soil and groundwater on and adjacent to the coal gasification site.
+In 2002, under an order from the EPA, a consortium of present and former landowners of the coal gasification site conducted an Expanded Site Investigation (ESI) study of the soil and groundwater on and adjacent to the coal gasification site.
 This study focused on the condition of both the groundwater and the waters of the Upper Floridan aquifer.
-Fieldwork was completed in the summer of 2002, with the subsequent report on the findings showing certain areas where coal tar contamination had entered into the upper reaches of the Upper Floridan aquifer.
-The conclusion of the 2002 ESI study was that this contamination appeared to have entered the aquifer through a direct conduit such as a drainage well(s), as discharge or condensate disposal pipes from the plant were connected (presumably by the plant operators) directly to a drainage well (now known as drainage well #62).
-As a result of this ESI study, EPA required the consortium to enter into an agreement to conduct a full Remedial Investigation/Feasibility Study (RI/FS).
+Fieldwork was completed in the summer of 2002, with the subsequent report on the findings showing certain areas where coal tar residuals may have entered into the upper reaches of the Upper Floridan aquifer.
+The conclusion of the 2002 ESI study was that contamination appeared to have entered the aquifer through a direct conduit such as a drainage well(s) or discharge or condensate disposal pipes from the plant that may have been connected (presumably by the plant operators) directly to a drainage well.
+Due to the fact that the City of Orlando formerly operated Drainage Well #62 on West Robinson Street several hundred feet to the east of the site and because it was possible that the drainage well may have been a conduit for contamination to reach the Upper Floridan aquifer, the consortium approached the City to become an active participant in the conduct of the environmental work as a Potentially

+Responsible Party (PRP).
+As a result of the ESI study, EPA required the consortium to enter into an agreement to conduct a full Remedial Investigation/Feasibility Study (RI/FS).